Tommy Langley: Queens Park Rangers

 After Chelsea's failure to gain instant promotion in 1979–80, Langley joined Queens Park Rangers for £400,000 in August 1980.
 During his stint with QPR, he appeared in 25 games and scored 8 goals. including scoring against his old teammates on his debut, just two weeks after he switched from Chelsea and Scoring QPR's fastest league goal, after 12 seconds against Bolton on 11 October 1980.

 Crystal Palace

 Following his brief stay at QPR, Langley joined Crystal Palace in March 1981, for £200,000. where he played until 1983.
 During his time at Crystal Palace he appeared in 59 league games and scored 8 goals (71 and 10 in all competitions).

 AEK Athens and Coventry City

-In 1983, Langley left English football for a spell with AEK Athens.
-Langley only appeared in five matches for the Greek club and returned to England to play for Coventry City halfway into the season.
+On 14 July 1983 Langley left English football and was transferred to the Greek side, AEK Athens for a fee of 15 million drachmas.
+Langley only appeared in five matches for the Greek club and on 24 February 1984 his contract was terminated and returned to England to play for Coventry City.
 Langley appeared in two games for Coventry.
 During his seven combined appearances with the two sides during the 1983–84 season, he did not score any goals.